 In our last session we looked at the many places you can find information about your chosen park or garden, online.
 From heritage databases to Historic England's Register of Parks and Gardens, and from Victorian Ordnance Survey Maps to 21st Century LiDAR surveys.
 There is a wealth of informative sources out there, some have been researched and specifically put together for sharing online whilst many are original items which have been photographed or copied.
 Some of these sources are freely available to view whilst others languish behind paywalls waiting to be discovered.

-Although this session is part of the Suffolk's Unforgettable Gardens Story project, the way we find and interrogate historical sources will be the same in other parts of the country.
+Although this session is part of the Nottinghamshire Gardens Story project, the way we find and interrogate historical sources will be the same for wherever you are researching.